FarronF/limerick-council-meetings/meetings/2016/12/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of the Metropolitan District of Limerick - 21st November 2016.md

 the Record of Protected Structures contained in the City Development Plan in accordance with

-Sections 54 and 55 of the Planning and Development Act 2000 (as amended).--- 3
+Sections 54 and 55 of the Planning and Development Act 2000 (as amended).
+---
+3

 (iii)